 The number of major incidents, as defined in OMB M-19-02, reported by Treasury to Congress in a given fiscal year.
 This is a measure of how effective Treasury's collective defenses are at mitigating the most damaging security threats.
-On December 12, 2020, Treasury notified CISA of a major security incident because of the deployment of the SolarWinds Orion software product.
-Treasury has completed compromise assessments and all SolarWinds Orion products continue to remain offline across the Treasury Enterprise environment.
 The FY 2023 request includes additional funding to mitigate weaknesses identified and investments that support critical IT improvements.
 The FY 2022 and 2023 performance target of zero major incidents reported will be met through continued work to harden cybersecurity protocols, implementation of new cyber technology, interagency collaboration, increased training for cyber personnel, and customer feedback.